Democrats strike deal with White House on government funding

 The News

-Seven Senate Republicans defected from GOP leaders on a procedural vote on Thursday, a similar total to other recent spending bills.
-But in doing so, some Republicans expressed discomfort with ongoing negotiations between the White House and Democrats to replace a full-year of spending for the Department of Homeland Security with a short-term funding bill and kickstart talks about changes to immigration enforcement.
+Seven Senate Republicans defected from GOP leaders on an earlier procedural vote on Thursday, a similar total to other recent spending bills.
+But in doing so, some Republicans expressed discomfort with replacing a full-year of spending for the Department of Homeland Security with a short-term funding bill to kickstart talks about changes to immigration enforcement.

-And if that short-term deal is clinched, some Republicans say Democrats’ demands for more accountability from Immigration and Customs Enforcement will be counterbalanced in upcoming negotiations by GOP priorities that Democrats will not like.
+And once that short-term deal is law, some Republicans say Democrats’ demands for more accountability from Immigration and Customs Enforcement will be counterbalanced in upcoming negotiations by GOP priorities that Democrats will not like.

 “I don’t mind adding some things to DHS, to rein in ICE: Body cameras, no masks, some things that are common sense.
 But if we’re going to do that,” Sen. Lindsey Graham, R-S.C., told Semafor.
 “It has to include ending sanctuary cities or it’s no deal.”

-Graham voted to advance the six-bill spending package on Thursday, which all Democrats opposed because there is no deal yet with the White House on a DHS stopgap funding bill.
-But there’s a coterie of Republicans who did not, and they have their own separate issues.
+Graham voted to advance the six-bill spending package on Thursday, which all Democrats opposed because there was no deal yet with the White House on a DHS stopgap funding bill.
+But there’s a coterie of Republicans who did not, and they voiced their own separate issues.

 “I actually support ICE.
 I support Homeland Security.
 I’m not going to support something like this,” said Sen. Rick Scott, R-Fla.
 “I don’t support this idea.
 This is crazy not to fund Homeland Security.”

-Of course, President Donald Trump could be the game-changer.
-He said on Thursday that his White House is “close” to a deal with Democrats, adding, “We don’t want to have a shutdown.”
+Trump is playing an instrumental role in keeping Republicans in line with the plan he negotiated with Democrats, declaring on Thursday that “we don’t want to have a shutdown.”
 A White House official, asked whether the administration wants an end to sanctuary cities included in the DHS bill, did not answer.
 The official said Trump has consistently advocated for keeping the government open and officials are “working with both parties to ensure the American people don’t have to endure another shutdown.”

 Know More

 Scott said he wants to add the SAVE Act, which would require proof of citizenship for voting, and the Shutdown Fairness Act from Sen. Ron Johnson, R-Wis., which would pay federal workers during a shutdown, to the funding package.
-It’s highly unlikely they’ll accomplish that, but demonstrates lingering conservative bellyaching over spending bills.
+Those comments demonstrate conservative bellyaching over spending bills.

 “They’re going to have to pass those with Democratic votes.
 I’m not going to support it,” Johnson told Semafor right before voting no on Thursday.
 “I’m not happy with a lot of things.
 We didn’t pass the Shutdown Fairness Act, which we should have done so we don’t have to be cowering: ‘Democrats may shut the government down again.’”

-Still, it’s clear there remains a large contingent of Republicans who would go along with a White House-backed deal.
-That may extend to the House as well: GOP leaders planned a strategy call on Thursday as they wait to see if the Senate can actually pass something.
-The House is currently not scheduled to reconvene until next week.
+Still, it’s clear there remains a large contingent of Republicans who will go along with a White House-backed deal.
+That may extend to the House as well, though the House is currently not scheduled to reconvene until next week.

 Room for Disagreement